yonggui-yan/DProxSGT/DProxSGT/note.md

-This file includes the code for comparing non-compressed methods.
+This direction includes the code for comparing non-compressed methods.